Ren0k/Project-Atmospheric-Drag/README.md

 ZN = A: 2.432 Cd: 0.0099

 ##### Tail Modifier
-From our spline curve we get a value of 1, so the YN Cs stays the same.
+From our spline curve we get a value of 1, so the YN Cd stays the same.

 ##### Results
 XP = A: 2.432 Cd: 0.0101